 As for Dean, it was less a punishment than a necessary precaution.
 She knew it was time to end things.
 Their boundaries had long since blurred along the way.
 If she had been more diligent in maintaining them, maybe they would have never gotten here.
 But the point was, she hadn’t and he had gone too far.
 They only had a couple of days left of pretending to date anyway, and she felt they might as well get it over with.

 Her plan was to speak with him during their break before Defense Against the Dark Arts.
 Dean, while looking less morose than Ron, still seemed annoyed with the whole ordeal.
-Instead of moving to avoid her, he sat at his usual seat, diagonal from her, chatting with Seamus, almost daring her to say the words that he seemed to sense were coming.
+Instead of moving to avoid her and joining Ron in exile, he sat at his usual seat, diagonal from her, chatting with Seamus, almost daring her to say the words that he seemed to sense were coming.
 Seamus was loyal to Dean and hadn’t spoken to Hermione either, but he kept glancing between the two of them worriedly.

 At the end of class, before she could gather her things and catch up with them, Harry tugged on her arm.